folio-org/mod-reservoir/js/README.md

 ### transformers

-Example transformer that collects MARC fields from all member records and creates field 999_10 for each withe sourceId, localId and globalId.
+Example transformer that collects MARC fields from all member records and creates field 999_10 for each with: sourceId, localId and globalId.